Grants to Support Knowledge Exchange

 They will be looking for a detailed breakdown of how the funding will be used and strong support for the activity from the applicants tutor or supervisor.

-The application criteria will be reviewed on an annual basis.
+The application criteria is reviewed on an annual basis.

 To apply for the grant please complete click on the Enter/Apply button.